-He was the founding chair of the Department of Bioethics at the National Institutes of Health and held that position until August of 2011.
-Until January 2011, he served as a special advisor on health policy to the director of the Office of Management and Budget and National Economic Council.
+He was the founding chair of the department of bioethics at the National Institutes of Health (NIH) and held that position until August of 2011.
+Until January 2011, he served as a special adviser on health policy to the director of the Office of Management and Budget and the National Economic Council.
 He is also a breast oncologist and author.

-After completing Amherst College, he received his M.Sc. from Oxford University in biochemistry.
+After completing Amherst College, he received his Master of Science from Oxford University in biochemistry.
 He received his M.D. from Harvard Medical School and his Ph.D. in political philosophy from Harvard University.
 His dissertation received the Toppan Award for the finest political science dissertation of the year.
-In 1987 and 1988, he was a fellow in the Program in Ethics and the Professions at the Kennedy School of Government at Harvard.
+In 1987 and 1988, he was a fellow in the program in ethics and the professions at the Kennedy School of Government at Harvard.

 After completing his internship and residency in internal medicine at Boston’s Beth Israel Hospital and his oncology fellowship at the Dana-Farber Cancer Institute, he joined the faculty at the Dana-Farber Cancer Institute.
-Dr. Emanuel was an associate professor at Harvard Medical School before joining the National Institutes of Health.
+Dr. Emanuel was an associate professor at Harvard Medical School before joining the NIH.

 Dr. Emanuel has authored three books and co-edited four, and will have two books forthcoming in 2012.
 His publications include The Oxford Textbook of Clinical Research Ethics, edited by Dr. Emanuel and members of the NIH Department of Bioethics and Healthcare; Guaranteed, Dr. Emanuel’s own recommendations for health care reform, and Exploitation and Developing Countries.
 His book on medical ethics, The Ends of Human Life, has been widely praised and received honorable mention for the Rosenhaupt Memorial Book Award by the Woodrow Wilson Foundation.
 Dr. Emanuel has also published No Margin, No Mission: Health-Care Organizations and the Quest for Ethical Excellence and co-edited Ethical and Regulatory Aspects of Clinical Research: Readings and Commentary.